 News

-Adopt Lung Recruitment Opening Soon
+ADOPT-Lung Recruitment Opening Soon

 TOGA is excited to be part of the European Thoracic Oncology Platform (ETOP) ADOPT-Lung clinical trial, with recruitment expected to open towards the end of the year.